Records management is the corporate and professional function of managing records to:

-The Records Management Policy is the overarching policy which explains how the University ensures good management of its records in all formats (physical and electronic).
+The Information and Records Management Policy is the overarching policy which explains how the University ensures good management of its records in all formats (physical and electronic).

 Everyone who creates, receives or maintains University records needs to be aware of this policy to ensure that:

-The archives created by the University over its entire history are stored in the University Archive.
+The information and records of enduring evidential and historical value created/received by the University over its entire history are stored in the University Archive.
 The archives chart the origins and development of the University, recording its principal activities, functions and decisions.

-The Records Management guidance for staff provides a wide range of practical information to help you manage University records effectively.
+The Records Management guidance provides a wide range of practical information to help you manage University records effectively.
 It includes guides to specific aspects of records management and links to training information.